alievk/avatarify-python/README.md

 Your web cam must be plugged-in.
 You can choose your camera by changing `CAMID` in `scripts/settings.sh` script.

 #### Linux
+It is supposed that there is only one web cam connected to the computer at `/dev/video0`.
+The run script will create virtual camera `/dev/video9`.
+You can change these settings in `scripts/settings.sh`.

+You can use command `v4l2-ctl --list-devices` to list all devices in your system.
+For example, if the web camera is `/dev/video1` then the device id is 1.

 Run:
 ```bash
 bash run.sh